1944 (film): Production

 The first part of filming took place in October 2013 till the Easter break of 2014.
 It then continued at the start of the summer of 2014 where filming also took place at the Sinimäed Hills.

 The film was funded by the Estonian Film Institute, the Estonian Ministry of Defence, the Cultural Endowment of Estonia and private investments.

+Overall 4 original soviet T-34 tanks in running condition were used during the production.
+1 was borrowed from Finland war museum, 2 were borrowed from private museums from Finland.
+The 4th tank was borrowed from Eesti vabadusvõitluse muuseum/Estonian freedomfighting museum.
+If a viewer is eagle-eyed then one can spot that based on the shape of one tank's wheels it could be determined that this tank was made either in 1945 or 1946 when wheel shape got slightly modified compared to original design.

+For battle scenes 3 additional tank props were used which were blown up during filming.

 Reception

 On the film aggregation website IMDb, 1944 has a weighted average score of 7.5/10, based on votes from 1,005 users.

 The film has been banned in the Russian Federation.

 Box office

 In Estonia, 1944 was a huge box office success.
 With local opening weekend admissions at 19,030 1944 set a new opening weekend record for an Estonian film, beating the previous record of 15,611 admissions set by Names in Marble in 2002.
 1944's first week also broke records by achieving 44,879 admissions, the highest ever for an Estonian film that premiered in Estonia.